malucor/Tabuada/README.md

 # Tabuada
-Programa no Python para descobrir os 10 primeiros números de uma tabuada
+Python program to find the first 10 numbers of a multiplication table